Special Activities Center: Nicaragua

 In 1979, the U.S.-backed Anastasio Somoza Debayle dictatorship in Nicaragua fell to the socialist Sandinistas.
 Once in power, the Sandinistas disbanded the Nicaraguan National Guard, who had committed many human rights abuses, and arrested and executed some of its members.
 Other former National Guard members helped to form the backbone of the Nicaraguan Counterrevolution or Contra.
 CIA paramilitary teams from Special Activities Division were deployed to train and lead these rebel forces against the Sandinista government.
 These paramilitary activities were based in Honduras and Costa Rica.
 Direct military aid by the United States was eventually forbidden by the Boland Amendment of the Defense Appropriations Act of 1983.
 The Boland Amendment was extended in October 1984 to forbid action by not only the Defense Department but also to include the Central Intelligence Agency.

-The Boland Amendment was a compromise because of the U.S. Democratic Party did not have enough votes for a comprehensive ban on military aid.
+The Boland Amendment was a compromise because the U.S. Democratic Party did not have enough votes for a comprehensive ban on military aid.
 It covered only appropriated funds spent by intelligence agencies.
 Some of Reagan's national security officials used non-appropriated money of the National Security Council (NSC) to circumvent the Amendment.
 NSC officials sought to arrange funding by third parties.
 These efforts resulted in the Iran-Contra Affair of 1987, which concerned Contra funding through the proceeds of arms sales to the Islamic Republic of Iran.
 No court ever made a determination whether Boland covered the NSC, and on the grounds that it was a prohibition rather than a criminal statute, no one was indicted for violating it.
 Congress later resumed aid to the Contras, totaling over $300 million.
 The Contra war ended when the Sandinistas were voted out of power by a war-weary populace in 1990.
 Sandinista leader Daniel Ortega was re-elected as President of Nicaragua in 2006 and took office again on January 10, 2007.